ngs-doo/revenj/tutorials/revenj-tutorial-security-basics.md

         }
     }

 Above example is setting up authorization to Task aggregate so that only users have access to their own task (if Thread.CurrentPrincipal is populated with the authenticated user).
-This rule will be applied for all users which are not in Administrator role (due to `except` keyword).
-Roles are read from `System.Security.Principal.IPrincipal` object.
+This rule will be applied for all users which are not in Administrator role (due to `except` keyword). *Roles are read from `System.Security.Principal.IPrincipal` object.*

+If we try to consume above repository (and we are not in Administrator role) for example with a query such as:

+    IDataContext ctx = ...
+    var myLatestTasks = ctx.Query<Task>().Take(10).ToArray();

+SQL query will be executed which would look something like:

+    SELECT t FROM "Todo"."Task_entity" WHERE t."UserID" == 'iUser' LIMIT 10

+if we are authenticated with a username `iUser`.

 If multiple filters are applied, they will be executed as && operations when they satisfy the role condition.